10+ years (multiple fields) helping people meet their personal goals. Personal development and wellness have become her passion!

 No one is worthless, there is value in all life.

 Your mindset matters.
-It affects everything - from the business and investment decisions you make to the way you raise your children, to your stress levels and overall well-being.— Peter Diamandis
+It affects everything - from the business and investment decisions you make to the way you raise your children, to your stress levels and overall well-being.

 1. Challenge Your Thoughts

-If the first step of changing anything in your life is the mindset you have, then the first step is to challenge your thoughts.
-This doesn't mean beating yourself up for those thoughts.
+The first step is to challenge your thoughts.
+This doesn’t mean punishing yourself for those thoughts.
 Instead, question why you have them.
-Determine what the truth really is.
-If you are not sure how to challenge your thoughts please try the following:
+Determine what the truth is.
+If you are not sure how to challenge your thoughts, please try:

-- Take the belief list and pretend that those are the words of your dearest friend's or maybe even your child's words.
+- Take the belief list and pretend that those are the words of your dearest friend or maybe even your child’s words.
 Write yourself a letter disproving those beliefs.

-- Pick one belief at a time confront it.
+- Pick one belief at a time and confront it.

 - Start an art journal with a positive belief theme.

-Don't be afraid to follow your own intuition and creativity with the process of mindset development.
-In fact, mindset works because of you and you know yourself better than anyone.
+Don’t be afraid to follow your own intuition.
+Be creative with the process of mindset development.
+Mindset works because of you and you know yourself better than anyone.

 Change your thoughts and you change your world.
-Norman— Vincent Peale
+Norman

 2. Write Out an Action Plan

-Changing your mindset really does work yet until you find the right way to make it work for you it will feel like a challenge.
-You may feel outside your comfort zone at times and you may even want to give up.
+Changing your mindset works but is challenging in the beginning.
+You may feel outside your comfort zone.
+You may even want to give up.
 Heck, I gave up a thousand times.
-Truth be told I kept giving up until one day I decided to write it all down.
-I wrote down every little part of my overall plan that I could.
+Truth is, I kept giving up until one day I wrote it all down.
+I wrote every part of the overall plan.
 I keep adding and changing as I need to adapt.
 The moment I started this was the moment it clicked for me.

 3. Adopt a Healthy Lifestyle

-This one is hard for many of us.
-With our busy lifestyles and personal stresses, but it really does make a huge difference in how our mindset works.
-Eating right, drinking enough water, getting proper sleep, and exercise will allow us to be at our best.
-Being our best will make chaining our mindset easier.
-Think about it, if you feel like crap your thoughts tend to be more negative.
-Also making yourself a priority allows us to give more to our family, friends, and work.
+This is hard for many of us.
+With our busy lifestyles and personal stresses, it makes a huge difference in how our mindset works.
+To be our best, we need to eat right, drink enough water, and exercise.
+We also need the right amount of quality sleep.
+Being at our best will make chaining our mindset easier.
+If you feel like crap, your thoughts are more negative.
+It also creates a subtle shift in your mindset as you prove that you're worth the time and effort.

-We need to make time to rest and relax too.
-Do something you enjoy and feed your soul as well.
-A healthy lifestyle goes beyond just the physical but to mental well-being as well.
-Give yourself permission to take care of your mental health too!
-We tend to be hard on ourselves.
+Getting rest and relaxing are vital to our well-being.
+Do something you enjoy and feed your soul.
+A healthy lifestyle goes beyond just the physical but to mental well-being.
+Give yourself permission to take care of your mental health, too!
+We are hard on ourselves.
 If you are battling any mental health issue that can be true to the extreme.
 We need to let go of masochistic tendencies and love ourselves in all ways possible.
 For me, this meant taking care of my PSTD and self-care has been and will remain a key factor in that.

 I know from personal experience how fear and low self-worth can cripple one's ability to succeed in life.
-But with a little support, caring and inspiration, miracles can happen.— Richard Hatch
+But with a little support, caring and inspiration, miracles can happen.

-4. Make the Best of What You Got
+4. Make the Best of What You've Got

 5. Write Your Own Eulogy

-Trust in dreams, for in them is hidden the gate to eternity.— Khalil Gibran
+Trust in dreams, for in them is hidden the gate to eternity.

 6. Show Gratitude

-Being grateful is easy, but showing constant gratitude can be a bit of a challenge when you have a negative outlook.
+Being grateful is easy.
+Showing constant gratitude can be a challenge when you have a negative outlook.
 You might feel you have nothing to offer.
-There can be any number of mental and emotional blocks stopping you from expressing the gratitude you may feel.
-Try set those reasons aside, even if you can't fully forget them.
-I can tell you from personal experience you will find that even the smallest actions to show your gratitude is liberating and will bring you much joy.
+There can be many mental and emotional blocks stopping you from expressing the gratitude that you feel.
+Try to set those reasons aside, even if you can’t forget them.

-There is another way to show gratitude and it is not to anyone that you feel you owe anything to.
-What I mean is show gratitude towards life.
-Smile when you see the sun is up in the morning, laugh at the birds playing in your yard.
-Complement a total stranger.
-Doing small things just to show you are thankful for your life will keep you in a positive mood.
-No act is too small and every small act adds up.
-Before you know it, even if not much has changed in your life it will feel like everything is different.
+Show a great level of gratitude towards life.
+Smile when you see the sun is up in the morning.
+Laugh at the birds playing in your yard.
+Compliment a total stranger.
+Doing these small things every day to express your gratitude for life is vital to happiness.
+No act is too small.
+Before you know it will feel like everything is different

 7. Accept Your Emotions

-One trend I have noticed with those that talk about personal development is they all talk about the power of positive thinking, and how mindset works.
-Yet I also notice that they tend to skip right over emotions.
-There is a lot of focus on getting rid of negative thoughts and emotions even though the "bad" emotion is okay.
+The trend in personal development is to focus only on positive thoughts and feelings even though the “bad” emotions are normal.
 Let me try to explain what I mean.
-For long-term goals, life changes, and general wellbeing positive thoughts and the proper mindset are key.
-There is a big but here, emotions are a normal, natural, and necessary part of life.
+For long-term goals, life changes, and general well-being, positive thoughts and the proper mindset are key.
+Yet all emotions are a natural and necessary part of life.
 Your outlook on life and how you use them will determine if they derail you or not.

-I need to learn to be happy and enjoy the achievement rather than already thinking about what I could have done better.— Lizzie Armitstead
+I need to learn to be happy and enjoy the achievement rather than already thinking about what I could have done better.

 8. Enjoy Those Achievements

-If you want to be more loving make sure the people you spend the most time are also loving.
+If you want to be more loving make sure the people you spend the most time with are loving.
 If you want to have fewer negative thoughts, consume less negative media.
-This could be avoiding the news, not listening to hate-filled songs, or unfollowing or deleting all the drama queens on your social media.
+Like avoiding the news, not listening to hate-filled songs, or unfollowing the drama queens on your social media.
 If you want to be a writer start networking to make friends who are writing.
 Make sure the values you are working towards are the values you see the most in your everyday life.
-It really is that simple.
+It is that simple.

 10. Be Playful

 Today you are you, that is truer than true.
-There is no one alive who is youer than you.— -Dr. Sesuss
+There is no one alive who is youer than you.

 Mindset is Everything!

 We all want to be better at something.
 Some of us need to lose weight while others just want to be better humans.
 Maybe you want more success, or to be a better parent.
 If you are like me you want to be a better everything and that is okay too.
 If so just pick a spot to start and build from there.
-This list is just some of my favorite ways to build a mindset that I have needed.
-Remember we are all works of art that will never be finished so do the best you can every day to be the very best you can be.
-I found this great Youtube video about set to give you a little bit more food for thought I hope you enjoy it as much as I did.
+This list is just some of my favorite ways to build a healthier mindset.
+Remember we are all works of art that will never be finished.
+So just be the best you can be.
+I found this great Youtube video about mindset, I hope it speaks to you as it did to me.

 I would love to hear from you!
 What are you working on the most right now?
-What has helped you the most develope a better mindset to achieve your goals?
+What has helped you most to develop a better mindset to achieve your goals?

 © 2018 Daniele M Robbers